Pipedream Integration Guide

 1. project_id: Found in the URL when viewing your project (e.g., proj_JPsD74a)

-2. account_id: Retrieved via Pipedream API:
+2. account_id: Retrieved via Pipedream UI or API

 $curl -X GET "https://api.pipedream.com/v1/connect/{project_id}/accounts?include_credentials=true" \